stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

 ### Workflow

 1. Administrator creates a Tenant on the cluster.
-2. Multi Tenant Operator (MTO) enables a kv path for the Tenant.
-Login to Vault to view your tenant kv.
+2. Multi Tenant Operator (MTO) enables a key value (kv) path for the Tenant.
+Login to Vault to view your tenant key value (kv) path.
    - Access Vault from  [Forecastle](https://forecastle-stakater-forecastle.apps.devtest.vxdqgl7u.kubeapp.cloud) console, search `Vault` and open the `Vault` tile.

       ![Forecastle-Vault](./images/forecastle-vault.png)